 I also work as a field reporter and social media manager for the Super Retriever Series during events throughout the year.
 Since coming on board with the SRS in 2016, I have fallen in love with watching dog and handler teams work together while competing in the SRS hunt savvy field trials.
 I enjoy speaking with handlers on-air and working behind the camera gathering social media content to promote the events.
 This sparked a passion for dog training that I did not know I possessed, and I now I am addicted to the game as well.
 I enjoy competing in hunt tests with my personal dog, Nita, and growing with her as a team.
 Hopefully one day you will see us running the SRS!

-In October 2017, my last name changed from Holland to Harper.
+In October 2017, my last name changed to Harper.
 I married a true southern gentleman who shares the same values as myself and is an avid outdoorsman with a knack for calling ducks and training dogs.
 My husband Grant works as a Traveling Physical Therapist, and I could not be more proud of him.
 Our paths have lined up seamlessly and I am excited to see what God has in store for us.

 Over the years I have grown my social media platforms by sharing my morals, values, experiences and appreciation for the beauty in nature provided by God to inspire and educate people from all walks of life.
 I hope that I can be a positive role model for women and the next generation of hunters.